tonyho/app-framework-binder/doc/afb-application-writing.md

 the socket connection can not be used to authenticate a client.

-For this reason, the binder should authenticate the application by using a commonly shared secret named token.
+For this reason, the binder should authenticate the application by using a commonly shared secret named token and the identification of the client named session.

+### Handling sessions

+Plugins and features of the binder need to keep track of the client instances.
+In principle, a binder afb-daemon is launched by application instance.
+But for services, a binder

+### Exchanging tokens

 At start, the framework communicate a common secret to both the binder and its client: the application.
-When the application

-### Handling sessions
+This initial secret is the initial token.

+For each of its client application, the binder manages a current active token.
+The initial token is the default active token.
+It is the expected token for new clients.